EVERYTHING YOU NEED TO KNOW ABOUT ACNE

 Almost everyone experiences acne vulgaris in the course of their life. it can be traumatic, especially when the acne is painful, persistent and leaves behind lingering scars and marks.
 With so much information available, it’s often challenging to pinpoint the underlying causes.
-Here, we attempt to cut through the noise with definitive facts of this common disease.

 Genetics is a major predictor of acne.
 If both parents have had acne, it’s likely their child will develop similar forms of the condition.

 Hormonal changes are why spots are the most prevalent in teenagers.
 Women too, may experience hormone-related breakouts during pregnancy and menopause.

 Propionibacterium acnes is a bacterium that can be found on most people’s skin and is typically benign.
 But when oil and dead skin cells create a plug in hair follicles, it quickly multiplies inside the plug, causing inflammation and invading other surrounding tissues.